brotatotes/bht-automation/bht gen 1/Matthew/Chapter 13/Matthew 13 1 bht.md

 # Matthew 13:1 Commentary Help Text

 ## BHT:
-By the seaside, Jesus finds a place of peace and tranquility, away from the noise of daily life.
-He actively goes out to engage with people, teaching us the importance of meeting others where they are.
-This transition in Jesus' ministry sets the stage for delivering important teachings and parables.
-Shortly after casting out a demon, Jesus seeks both refreshment and an opportunity to preach near the Lake of Galilee, addressing the blasphemy of the religious leaders.
+On a day filled with stress and strain, Jesus left a stuffy house and chose to sit by the picturesque shore of the Lake of Galilee.
+This decision was significant, as Jesus desired to connect with people in their everyday lives, regardless of their social status or background.
+By going to the seaside, Jesus displayed his accessibility and willingness to meet people where they were, engaging with them in their own environment.
+This choice also holds important consequences since it was made on the same day as a miraculous healing and a confrontation with the religious leaders.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "The words certainly do bear that meaning in Mark 4:35, and important consequences follow."
+2. "The instances of their occurrence in John (John 14:20; John 16:23; Joh 16:26) are not to the point, their use there being prophetical."
+3. "ἀπὸ τῆς οἰκ . perhaps implies that the foregoing discourse was delivered in a house, as some have thought."

 ### Jamieson Fausset Brown:
-1. "Jesus often sought solitude by the seaside, away from the crowds and the noise of daily life.
-This act of going to the seaside can be seen as a metaphor for finding a place of peace and tranquility in our own lives."
+1. "Jesus's choice to sit by the seaside demonstrates his desire to connect with people in their everyday lives, rather than confining his ministry to the religious spaces of the time."

-2. "By sitting by the seaside, Jesus demonstrates his willingness to meet people where they are.
-He doesn't wait for them to come to him, but actively goes out to engage with them.
-This teaches us the importance of reaching out to others and meeting them in their own contexts."
+2. "By going out of the house and sitting by the seaside, Jesus shows his willingness to meet people where they are, to engage with them in their own environment."

-3. "The seaside is a place of transition, where the land meets the water.
-In a similar way, Jesus' presence by the seaside signifies a transition in his ministry, as he prepares to deliver important teachings and parables to the people gathered there."
+3. "This simple act of sitting by the seaside reveals Jesus's accessibility and his desire to reach out to all people, regardless of their social status or background."

 ### Philip Schaff:
 1. "On that day.
 Probably, but not certainly, the same day.
 The interval was brief in any case."

-2. "Out of the house.
-If a particular house is meant, that in which 'his mother and brethren' sought Him."
+2. "If a particular house is meant, that in which ‘his mother and brethren’ sought Him."

 3. "The sea-side, the shore of the Lake of Galilee."

+### Archibald T Robertson:
+1. "This group of parables is placed by Matthew on the same day as the blasphemous accusation and the visit of the mother of Jesus."
+2. "It is called 'the Busy Day,' not because it was the only one, but simply that so much is told of this day that it serves as a specimen of many others filled to the full with stress and strain."
+3. "Jesus came out of the stuffy house and took his seat along the shore with the crowds stretched up and down, a picturesque scene."

 ### John Gill:
 1. "The reason of his going out of the house was, either to converse with his mother and brethren, as they desired; or to withdraw himself from company, and take some refreshment by the sea side; or because it would not hold the people, and therefore he quitted it for a more convenient place."